yacosta738/yacosta738.github.io/src/pages/blog/java-developers-check-out-these-github-repositories.md

 ---
-title: "Java Developers: Check Out These GitHub Repositories!"
+title: 'Java Developers: Check Out These GitHub Repositories!'
 description: This article provides an overview of some of the best GitHub repositories for Java developers.
 It includes resources for learning data structures and algorithms, frameworks such as Spring, tools to help enforce